 The DynEd Placement Levels rate students on a 5 point scale, from 0 to 5, similar to the FSI (Foreign Service Interview) oral interview scale, but with the specific aim of placing students into the language sequence provided by DynEd's series of courses.
-The Placement Test and Speaking Test are not designed to rate a student's overall proficiency, which would also require a writing test - but it should provide a good indication.
+The Placement Test and Speaking Test are not designed to rate a student's overall proficiency, which would also require a writing test - but they provide a good indication, and correlates well to other tests.